rtlabs-com/p-net/doc/abbreviations.rst

     A desktop program for configuring PLC.
 For example Siemens TIA portal.
 Parameterization
     Write parameter values to all submodules
+Record data
+   Data that can be accessed with acyclic Profinet Read and Write.
+Addressed by slot, subslot and index.
 Transfer syntax
     Coding of the different fields in a message.
 See also "Abstract syntax".